Republicans struggle to define a new governing coalition as Trump closes grip on party

 Rob Cortis, the float’s owner, hails from the now-dominant part of the Republican Party, in which the former president is still celebrated by many as the rightful winner of the 2020 election, a debunked claim.
 A list of Trumpian priorities — from “infrastructure” to “Stop the Steal” — were bolted to his trailer, with no mention of the old conservative traditions of limited government or lower debt.

-The last time conservatives found themselves with a new Democrat in the White House and no control of Congress, Americans for Prosperity played a prominent role in an April 2009 rally in nearby Lansing, Mich., that brought out thousands of activists to denounce spending, with the same oversized pig as a prop.
+The last time conservatives found themselves with a new Democrat in the White House and no control of Congress, Americans for Prosperity played a prominent role in an April 2009 rally in nearby Lansing that brought out thousands of activists to denounce spending, with the same oversized pig as a prop.
 But the energy has shifted in the Republican Party.
-About 100 people showed Wednesday, even as Cortis had moved to the other side of the parking lot to cool off.
+About 100 people showed up Wednesday, even as Cortis had moved to the other side of the parking lot to cool off.

 “I don’t need the aggravation and drama,” he said.

 Aggravation and drama have defined the Republican Party since Trump left office.
-In just the two weeks, Republican leaders have punished his enemies, continued to pursue a revisiting of the election results and, on Capitol Hill, opposed bipartisan efforts to create a commission to investigate the Jan.
-6 insurrection.
+In just the past two weeks, Republican leaders have punished his enemies, continued to pursue a revisiting of the election results and, on Capitol Hill, opposed bipartisan efforts to create a commission to investigate the Jan.
+6 insurrection there.
 A few members expressed concern for those who broke into the building where they work.

-A new generation of Trumpist acolytes — like Missouri attorney Mark McCloskey, who became famous for drawing a gun on Black Lives Matters protesters — have announced their intention to run for high office with a set of Trump issues that motivate them.
+A new generation of Trumpist acolytes — such as Missouri attorney Mark McCloskey, who became famous for drawing a gun on Black Lives Matters protesters — have announced their intention to run for high office with a set of Trump issues that motivate them.
 McCloskey has announced plans to run for the Senate.

 The moves pose a threat to the party’s efforts to reclaim moderate, largely college-educated voters whom were turned off by Trump, while muddying the party’s efforts to shift the national focus to the less popular parts of Democratic policies.
 They also mark a continued repudiation of the orthodoxy that last restored Republicans to power and governed the party for two generations.

 Republican leaders have been alarmed by GOP-leaning voters moving away from the traditional conservative political conversation.
-Some have even shown their early support for parts of Biden’s policy agenda, including another round of government checks for voters, which Trump also supported, and plans for a massive infrastructure spending bill paid for with tax increases.
+Some even showed early support for parts of President Biden’s policy agenda, including another round of government checks for Americans, which Trump also supported, and plans for a massive infrastructure spending bill paid for with tax increases.

 That has left Republicans wrestling to merge their past revolutions with their current one.